Greenbelt (shopping mall): As an Ayala Mall

 The park, aforementioned buildings, and open parking area collectively formed the retail complex known as Greenbelt, officially opening as such in 1988 as the second Ayala Mall.
 Real estate company Ayala Land conceptualized Greenbelt as the Philippines's first lifestyle center with bars, posh boutiques, lush tropical greenery, a world-class museum, and an elegant chapel.
 In the 1990s, Greenbelt, along with the adjacent Makati Commercial Center, was integrated into the Ayala Center.
+Greenbelt underwent enhancements, starting with the construction of the indoor Center Mall from 1989 to 1994 and the renovation in 1994 that added wheelchair ramps.

 Demolition of the old Ayala Museum in 2001, which later became the site of Greenbelt 4, opened in 2004.